myHelloGold/Foundation/readme.md

 ------------
 Tiers

-* public sale is in price tiers of 60M HGT (max 5 tiers) individually priced
+* public sale is in price tiers of 16M HGT (max 5 tiers) individually priced
-* tier 1 starts at zero after the presale amount is allocated
-* actual price per tier set prior to sale start but after contract launch
+* price per tier set prior to sale start but after contract launch
 * deposits accorded HGT proportional to the price of the current tier
 * if a deposit completes one tier, the price of the HGT allocated will pro-rated
 * Crowdsale has a start date.
 End date is set to 1 week after start.
-* Each time a tranche is complete the new price comes into effect and the sale is extended by a further week until either last tranche is complete or total cap reached
+* Each time a tranche is complete the new price comes into effect and the sale is extended to a week after that time until either last tranche is complete or total cap reached
-* Final contribution will have any balance ether returned aftre paying for tokens up to the cap
+* Final contribution will have any balance ether returned after paying for tokens up to the cap

 --------
 Link to HGT